-- 2. The Covid-19 pandemic has had a significant impact on public services and public finances, and the effects will be felt well into the future. - 3.
-The Auditor General for Scotland and Audit Scotland continue to assess the risks to public services and finances from Covid-19 across the full range of our audit work, including annual audits and the programme of performance audits.
-The wellbeing of audit teams and the delivery of high-quality audits remain paramount.
+- 2. The coronavirus disease (Covid-19) pandemic has had a significant impact on public services and public finances, and the effects will be felt well into the future. - 3.
+The Auditor General for Scotland, the Accounts Commission and Audit Scotland continue to assess the risks to public services and finances from Covid-19 across the full range of our audit work, including annual audits and the programme of performance audits.
+The well-being of audit teams and the delivery of high-quality audits remain paramount.
 Changes in our approach may be necessary and where this impacts on annual audits, revisions to this Annual Audit Plan may be required.